jimbrig/Engineered-Knowledge/2-Slipbox/Base Package Hidden Gems in R.md

 ### My Take

-I find `autoload` extremely useful for incorporating functions from packages in my [[.Rprofile|`Rprofile`]].
+I find `autoload` extremely useful for incorporating functions from packages in my [`Rprofile`](.Rprofile).
 For example, I like to utilized magrittr's `%>%` pipe and usually do not want to have to library it in for ad-hoc analysis on the fly; therefore by including `autoload("%>%", "magrittr")` in my `.Rprofile`, I have complete access to `%>%` without `magrittr` cluttering up my search path or namespaced environment (especially useful on Windows).

 With that snippet included in my `.Rprofile` I can use `%>%` later on in the same R session and `magrittr` will not get attached until I use it.